-- 12. Conservation Easement If acquiring a conservation easement, describe the proposed restrictions and reservations for the easement and the funding mechanism available to support long-term stewardship. - 13.
+- 14. Conservation Easement If acquiring a conservation easement, provide a description of the proposed restrictions and reservations for the easement and the funding mechanism available to support long-term stewardship. - 15.
 Evidence of Willing Seller Provide a letter from each landowner indicating they are a willing participant in the proposed real property transaction.
 The letter should clearly identify the parcels owned by each seller and state if grant funds are awarded, the seller is willing to enter into an agreement or negotiation for an agreement for the sale of the real property at a purchase price not to exceed fair market value.
 (See Appendix K for a sample letter.)
-If available, include a copy of the fully executed purchase option agreement as well. - 14.
-Appraisal - If available. - 15.
+If available, include a copy of the fully executed purchase option agreement as well. - 16.
+Appraisal If available. - 17.
 Preliminary Title Report If available.